buckets/policies/privacy-policy.md

 # Privacy policy #

 We do not sell or rent your data.
 And we don't collect much data in the first place.
+All financial/budgeting data is in your budget file on your computer.
+You have control of it and we don't have access to it.

 ## Here is the data we collect and what we do with it ##